 It could be that you continued to follow through on a prospect who had originally said no, but you knew your solution was going to be beneficial for them, and they eventually agreed to your proposal.

-Or you maintained contact with a client who hand’t bought from you for some time and then you received a call out-of-the-blue with a repeat order.
+Or you maintained contact with a client through regular telesales calls who had bought from you for some time and then you received a call out-of-the-blue with a repeat order.

 You need to create a record of what you did that made you achieve a sale or record a goal or beat an objective.